Theresa Carr was praised for her daring, outrageousness, and creativity in the name of causes ranging from gay rights to nuclear disarmament.

 Then, as part of a Tibetan Buddhist end-of-life ceremony, her lifelong partner lit the corner of her photo, chanting “Namo, Amitabhaya, Hri” until the image was burned to a cinder.

 Carr, who was also a carpenter and a naturalist, died on Thursday at the age of 59 after a two-year battle with breast cancer.
-In accordance with Tibetan Buddhism, which she embraced five years ago.
+She embraced Tibetan Buddhism five years ago.

 The center’s senior teacher, Frank Ryan (pictured), said Carr’s body was watched over for three days.